psiri/nixos-config/README.md

 ### Install from a boot ISO:

-Note: Any installation ISO will work, but I chose minimal to ensure the configuration can be easily replicated onto headless systems
+Note: Any installation ISO will work, but I chose minimal to ensure the configuration can be easily replicated onto headless systems.
+For most users, the Gnome ISO will be the recommended choice, as also simplifies network connections and comes with git pre-installed.

 1. Clone the repo (optionally selecting target branch):
    1. `sudo git clone [--branch <YOURBRANCH>] https://github.com/psiri/nixos-config /tmp/dotfiles`